gardenjs/docs/README.md

 ## Todo´s

 - [Bug] In dark mode, the header image browser bar is in "light mode" when you switch pages and then return to the homepage.
+- [Task] Add class active to current page in sidebar nav.